danielleroslund/danielleroslund/README.md

 ## 👨‍💻 About

-I'm a Full Stack Developer with experience building modern, scalable web applications using Java, Spring Boot and React.
+I'm a Software Developer with experience building modern web applications using Java, Spring Boot and React.
 I enjoy working across both backend and frontend, with a growing interest in software architecture, networking and backend systems.

 On the backend, I primarily work with Java and Spring Boot to build robust RESTful APIs, backed by a Java certification covering object-oriented design, web service architecture and secure application development.
 On the frontend, I've worked professionally with React, including migrating a large-scale application from AngularJS to React.